Conditions

 This programme is a progression of the previous stage with more functional exercises and again a greater amount of stress on the tendon with the aim of returning to normal activities.
 Pain should not exceed 5/10 on your self-perceived pain scale whilst completing this exercise programme.

-10. Return to Sport/Normal Life
+10. Return to Sport / Normal life

 For patients wanting to achieve a high level of function or return to sport, we would encourage a consultation with a physiotherapist as you will likely require further progression beyond the advanced rehabilitation stage.
 Before returning to sport, a rehabilitation programme should incorporate plyometric based exercises; this might include things like jumping and running exercises (5, 7).

 As part of a comprehensive treatment approach, your musculoskeletal physiotherapist may also use a variety of other pain-relieving treatments to support symptom relief and recovery.
 Whilst recovering, you might benefit from further assessment to ensure you are making progress and to establish appropriate progression of treatment.
-Ongoing support and advice will allow you to self-manage and prevent future reoccurrence.
+Ongoing support and advice will allow you to self-manage and prevent future reccurrence.

 11. Other Treatment Options